-Tracked events are stored temporarily on the queue and dispatched in batches every 30 seconds (default setting).
-This behavior can be changed with following options:
+Tracked events are stored temporarily on the queue and by default dispatched in batches every 3000 miliseconds (30 seconds).
+This behavior can be changed with the following options:

-- setDispatchInterval(0) incoming events will be dispatched immediately - setDispatchInterval(-1) incoming events will not be dispatched automatically.
-This lets you gain full control over dispatch process, by using manual dispatch, as in the example below.
+setDispatchInterval (0) - incoming events will be dispatched immediately

+- setDispatchInterval(-1) incoming events will not be dispatched automatically.
+This lets you gain full control over dispatch process, by using manual dispatch, as in the example below. - A dispatchInterval (required) dispatch interval time in ms.

 '''

 Tracker tracker = ((MyApplication) getApplication()).getTracker();

 tracker.setDispatchInterval(-1);

 // Catch and track exception

 try {

 cartItems = getCartItems();

 } catch (Exception e) {

 tracker.trackException(e, e.getMessage(), false);

 tracker.dispatch();

 cartItems = null;

 }

 '''

 In case when more than one event is in the queue, data is sent in bulk (using POST method with JSON payload).
-It is possible to compress the data before dispatch by using setDispatchGzipped method during the app initialization.
-See the example below for details: